chromedp/pdlgen/README.md

 2017/12/25 12:14:09 done.
 ```

-### Protocol Retrieval, Caching, and Options
+### Protocol Definition Retrieval and Caching

+`chromedp-gen` downloads the `browser_protocol.json` and `js_protocol.json`
+files directly from the [Chromium source tree][7], and generates a `har.json`
+protocol defintion [from the HAR spec][14].
+By default, these files are cached
+in the `$GOPATH/pkg/chromedp-gen` directory and periodically updated.

+### Command-line Options

 `chromedp-gen` can be passed a single, combined protocol file via the `-proto`
 command-line option for generating the commands, events, and types for the
 Chromium Debugging Protocol domains.
 If the `-proto` option is not specified
 (the default behavior), then the `browser_protocol.json` and `js_protocol.json`
-protocol definition files will be retrieved from the [Chromium source tree][9]
+protocol definition files will be retrieved from the [Chromium source tree][7]
 and cached locally.

 The revisions of `browser_protocol.json` and `js_protocol.json` that are
 retrieved/cached can be controlled using the `-browser` and `-js` command-line
-options, respectively, and can be any Git ref, branch, or tag in the Chromium
+options, respectively, and can be any Git ref, branch, or tag in the [Chromium
-source tree.
+source tree][7].
 Both default to `master`.

 Both `browser_protocol.json` and `js_protocol.json` will be updated
 periodically after the cached files have "expired", based on the `-ttl` option.
-A `-ttl=0` forces retrieving and caching the files immediately.
-By default, the
+Specifying `-ttl=0` forces retrieving and caching the files immediately.
+By
-`-ttl` option has a value of 24 hours.
+default, the `-ttl` option has a value of 24 hours.

-Additionally, a meta-protocol definition file containing the virtual `HAR`
+The meta-protocol definition file containing the virtual `HAR` domain is
-domain is generated [from the HAR spec][10] and cached (similarly to the above)
+generated from [the HAR spec][14] and cached (similarly to the above) as
-as `har.json`.
-However, since the HAR definition is frozen, the retrieval and
+`har.json`.
+Since the HAR definition is frozen, the retrieval and caching is
-caching is controlled separately by the command-line option `-ttlHar`.
-A
+controlled separately with the command-line option `-ttlHar`.
+A `-ttlHar=0`
-`-ttlHar=0` indicates never to regenerate the `har.json` (the default value).
+indicates never to regenerate the `har.json` and is the default value.

 The `browser_protocol.json`, `js_protocol.json`, and `har.json` files are
 cached in the `$GOPATH/pkg/chromedp-gen` directory by default, and can be
 changed by specifying the `-cache` option.

-#### Command-line Options
+The following command-line options are available:

 ```sh
 $ chromedp-gen --help